 - Who have been treated with catheter ablation; and

 - In whom discontinuation of systemic anticoagulation is being considered; or

 - As a means of evaluating rate control

-Other uses of ambulatory event monitors are considered investigational, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, and ongoing management of arrhythmias.
+Other uses of all ambulatory monitors are considered not medically necessary, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of diagnosed arrhythmias.

 Real-time outpatient cardiac telemetry devices may be considered medically necessary for a narrow subset of patients when ALL of the following are met:

 - Recurrent, unexplained episodes of presyncope or syncope occurring less frequently than once every 30 days